fullptr/apecs/README.md

 # apecs
 A tiny entity component system.
 API is similar to Entt, but all component types must be declared up front.
 This allows for the internals to be implemented without type erase, instead relying on variadic templates; which learning more of was the reason for making this.
 Components are stored in `apx::sparse_set` objects, which are essentially a pair of `std::vector`s, one sparse and one packed, which allows for index lookup as well as tighly packed components.
 When deleting components, the interals may suffle elements around to keep the array densely packed.
 This does result in reordering, but really you shouldn't be relying on components being in any particular order.

-This also relies on cppcoro, as all views and iteration is implmented using generators built on top of C++20 coroutines.
+This is a single header file that can be placed in your own project.
+It has no dependencies itself.
+The tests however require GTest to run.

 ## Example
 ```cpp